-Whilst the SGL location is primarily determined by topographic depressions and the slope of the ice sheet, the occurrence of lakes within these depressions relies on the local meteorology and SMB.
-Similar to the spatial distribution, the maximum size of individual lakes is controlled by topography.
+Similar to the location of lakes, the maximum size of individual lakes is controlled by topography.
 At higher elevations, larger lakes form due to a lower slope angle (Figure 4).

-The larger total SGL areas in 2016 and 2019 were due to lakes developing at higher elevations than in 2017 and 2018, as opposed to individual lakes becoming larger.
+The higher SGL areas in 2016 and 2019 were due to more lakes developing at higher elevations on the ice sheet, as opposed to individual lakes becoming larger.
 SGLs refreeze and melt in the same locations above the grounding line each year, but maximum inland expansion of the lakes depends on climatic conditions.
 Schröder et al. (2020) state that liquid water remains in the lakes throughout the year but can become buried by an ice lens or snow which prohibits the detection by optical sensors.
-It is Therefore, in warmer years such as 2019, the snowpack is melted to reveal melt lakes formed previously, which contributes to the larger lake area.
+It is therefore possible that in warmer years, such as 2019, the snowpack and lens are melted to reveal melt lakes formed previously, which contributes to the larger lake area.